 Established In: 1945

-CEA or French Alternative Energies and Atomic Energy Commission is a government-funded French research organization that works extensively in the area of health, IT, and defense.
-It is France equivalent to the American DOE (Department of Energy).
+CEA (short for French Alternative Energies and Atomic Energy Commission) is a government-funded French research organization that works extensively in the areas of defense, information technology, and health.
+It also focuses on the development of renewable energy sources, radioactive waste management, and materials science.

 6. Air Force Research Laboratory